xarlizard/npm-package-template/docs/WORKFLOWS.md

 ## Usage

 - To use, push to the `main` branch.
 The badge will update automatically.
-- Customize the workflow to add real deployment steps if required.
+- Customize the workflow to add real deployment steps if required, and seet the URL to your desired deployment URL.